Theory of Linear Magnetoresistance in a Strange Metal

-An intuitive understanding of the origin of LMR, as well as the crossover magnetic field scale from Fermi-liquid like ($B^2$) to B-linear behavior, may be obtained via a semiclassical picture \cite{LMR}.
-When the hot-spot scattering rate is large ($k_F \xi \gg 1$) \footnote{See Appendix.\ref{app:QBE}, specifically the discussion around Eq. \eqref{eq:BEf_rescaled}.}, the dominant momentum-relaxation mechanism for excitations at the Fermi surface is to rotate into the hot-spot regions and then incoherently back-scatter off the glassy density-wave order.
-Thus, the overall relaxation rate is set by the cyclotron frequency which sets how fast an excitation can rotate into the hot-region, i.e., $\tau_B^{-1} \simeq \omega_c = eB/\tilde{m}_f = \tilde{\mu}_B B$.
-Further, for elastic scattering from glassy density waves to dominate momentum relaxation, a fermionic excitation at the fringe of the hot-region should rotate fast enough to avoid decay via emission of critical bosons.
-Specifically, if the time required to rotate by an angle $\Delta \theta = 1/(k_F \xi)$ on the Fermi surface, given by $\Delta t = \Delta \theta/\omega_c$, is larger than the mFL lifetime $\tau_T$, an electronic excitation will relax via emission of critical bosons, and back-scattering from hot-spots is rendered ineffective.
+An intuitive understanding of the origin of LMR, as well as the crossover magnetic field scale from Fermi-liquid-like ($B^2$) to $B$-linear behavior, may be obtained via a semiclassical picture \cite{LMR}.
+When the hot spot scattering rate is large~\cite{SM}, the dominant momentum-relaxation mechanism for excitations at the Fermi surface is to rotate into the hot spot regions and then incoherently backscatter off the glassy density-wave order.
+Thus, the overall relaxation rate is set by the cyclotron frequency which sets how fast an excitation can rotate into the hot region, i.e., $\tau_B^{-1} \simeq \omega_c = eB/\tilde{m}_f = \tilde{\mu}_B B$.
+Further, for elastic scattering from glassy density waves to dominate momentum relaxation, a fermionic excitation at the fringe of the hot region should rotate fast enough to avoid decay via emission of critical bosons.
+Specifically, if the time required to rotate by an angle $\Delta \theta = 1/(k_F \xi)$ on the Fermi surface, given by $\Delta t = \Delta \theta/\omega_c$, is larger than the mFL lifetime $\tau_T$, an electronic excitation will relax via emission of critical bosons, and backscattering from hot spots is rendered ineffective.
 Consequently, we expect to see LMR beyond a minimum cyclotron frequency $\omega_c^* = \Delta \theta/\tau_T = k_B T/(k_F \xi)$.
 This is borne out by our numerical data in Fig.~\ref{fig:MainResults}(d), where we extract the crossover frequency $\omega_c^*$ as a function of density-wave correlation length $\xi$, and show that it scales as $T/k_F \xi$.

 Collectively, our observations suggest the following scaling form for the magnetoresistance.

 where $\alpha$ denotes the Planckian coefficient from Eq.\eqref{eq:taure}, and $\gamma \simeq \alpha/(k_F\xi)$ determines the crossover field at which LMR sets in via $\omega_c^* = \tilde{\mu}_B B^* \simeq \gamma k_B T \sim k_B T/(k_F\xi)$.
 In Fig.~\ref{fig:MainResults}(a), we compare our numerical results for $\rho(B,T)$ with the ansatz in Eq.~\eqref{eq:result}, finding an excellent agreement over the entire range of magnetic field and temperature considered.